Eleven Things I Miss from When America Was Great

 11. No Global Economy

-In the 50s, the United States had a much more self-sufficent economy.
-Almost everything including steel, cars, clothing, shoes, and other goods were manufactured in the U.S. During the 1950s, much of the United States infrastructure in the form of roads and bridges was constructed with U'S. products.
+In the 50s, the United States had a much more self-sufficient economy.
+Almost everything including steel, cars, clothing, shoes, and other goods were manufactured in the U.S. During the 1950s, much of the United States infrastructure in the form of roads and bridges was constructed with U.S. products.
 People were generally working and no one lost their job due to a factory being relocated outside of the States.

 I miss the 50s and early 60s when the United States was great.
-I especially miss the public pride of being an American, moral values, and a strong nuclear family with stay at home moms.
+I especially miss the public pride of being an American, moral values, and a strong nuclear family with the stay at home moms.

 © 2016 Paul Richard Kuehn